MarcusW03/owlhacks_project_2024/README.md

 ## Getting your own OpenAI Api Key
 To run the chatbot feature, then you will need an openai api key.
 Instructions can be found [here](https://platform.openai.com/api-keys).
 - ### Adding Api Key to Project
   Add you Api Key to the .streamlit/secrets.toml file.
-Simply replace "Your personal API Key" with you own key.
+Simply replace "Your Personal Key" with you own key.